Choosing which machines to test

 Instead, we regularly survey the market, and ask manufacturers which models will be deleted, which are staying available and what new models they plan to release in the near future.
 Then we choose a representative selection of machines for testing, including both cheaper and more expensive models, front and top loaders, and any models with interesting technical innovations.

-If you don’t see the model you are considering buying in our test results, then try and identify a similar model by the same manufacturer, and pay attention to our reliability and satisfaction results – if you choose a brand that scores highly in these, you’ll likely end up with a good machine, that will also last you a long time.
+If you don’t see the model you're considering buying in our washing machine reviews, try and identify a similar model by the same manufacturer and check out our brand reliability and satisfaction survey results.
+If you choose a brand that scores highly, you’ll likely end up with a good machine that will also last a long time.

 Lifetime score

-Our overall score combines test performance (how well the appliance works and how easy it is to use) with predicted reliability (how likely models from the brand are to remain free of faults) and brand satisfaction (how satisfied owners of the brand are likely to be).
+Our overall score combines test performance (how well the appliance works and how easy it is to use) with repairability (how often repairs may be needed, how easy it is to get parts and the warranty period), predicted reliability (how likely models from the brand are to remain free of faults) and brand satisfaction (how satisfied owners of the brand's machines are likely to be).

 Test performance